-On Thursday, September 16, 2010, the Rose Press website finally went online.
+On Thursday, September 16, the Rose Press website finally went online.
 It had been just about a year since its inception when I first decided to put together a website.
-(The file I started of the correspondence with the web technician, to keep track of things to do and changes to attend to, starts on September 15, 2009.)
 Little did I know (much like with writing a book or having a child) all that this website would entail.
 But still, one begins out of some desire, or a combination of desire and necessity.
 One begins.

-So on the day before the site was due to go online ~ September 15, 2010 ~ having delivered every correction to the web technician (me insisting on every comma, on italicizing every book title), I sensed something coming, something connected with the immanence of the website's "going live."
+So on the day before the site was due to go online ~ having delivered every correction to the web designer, I sensed something coming, something connected with the immanence of the website's "going live."
 What I hadn't expected was this profoundly limitless sense of opening that arrived fully dressed inside my heart ~ this sense of expansion, a horizon almost tasted that was not quite yet in sight.
 Earlier on, when I was writing and illustrating the website and then all the myriad details of getting it online, I couldn't have anticipated this horizon.
 But there it was, something-I-knew-not-what; a presence of something not yet known.

 And what this tells me is: we cannot, beforehand, know the exact nature and presence of what we are birthing, as we work in our art, our craft, our message.
 We cannot plan that.
 We just have to keep staying as true as we can to our inner promptings and take each step, and correct each misstep as best we can.
 We cannot, beforehand, know the enormity of what we are bringing forth, or how it will give us a larger version of ourselves to ourselves, any more than a pregnant couple can know how they will feel when they gaze into their newborn's eyes, the gripping love that will bind them for life to this mysterious and precious being.
 We can only give ourselves to what we do, and then be there for the work and for the gift.